kaylendog/lupin/README.md

 # Lupin

-A lightweight and composable actor framework designed for the functionally inclined.
+A stupendously simple actor framework for the functionally inclined.

 ## Overview